manshu/ddd-multi-tenancy/README.md

 I am building a laravel Multi Tenancy using Domain Driven Design Approach to simplify the process of creating the laravel app.

 - This is a very opinionated version.
-I recommend you clone it on your own risk.
+I recommend you clone it at your own risk.

 ## Things To Do:
 ================================================================